Sonya Rapoport: Early life

-Sonya (née Goldberg) was born on October 6, 1923 in Boston, Massachusetts and grew up in Brookline, Massachusetts.
+Sonya (née Goldberg) was born on October 6, 1923, in Boston, Massachusetts, and grew up in Brookline, Massachusetts.
 There, she regularly attended Saturday classes at the Boston Museum of Fine Arts where she studied with Karl Zerbe.
 She spent her childhood summers at the art colony in Ogunquit, Maine.

 Education

 Rapoport studied biology at Boston University and economics at New York University, graduating with a B.A. in 1946.
-In 1944, she married Henry Rapoport, a chemistry professor, and went with him to New York, Washington, DC, and then to Berkeley, CA. Sonya Rapoport pursued her studies in art throughout their moves.
+In 1944, she married Henry Rapoport, a chemistry professor, and went with him to New York, Washington, D.C., and then to Berkeley, CA. Sonya Rapoport pursued her studies in art throughout their moves.
 She attended the Art Students League of New York where she studied with Reginald Marsh, then entered the Corcoran School of Art and Design to study figurative art and oil painting, and finally enrolled in the graduate program in Art Practice at the University of California, Berkeley, where she studied with Erle Loran, receiving her M.A. in 1949.
 The Berkeley art practice curriculum at that time was heavily influenced by the aesthetic philosophy of Hans Hofmann, although the school produced artists as divergent in their practices as Rapoport, Jay DeFeo, and Sam Francis.